mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

 the view private key of the subaddress that recieved the payment by the spend key from the public address that the sender used to identify themselves.)

-The text to this HMAC is:
+The text to this HMAC is the concatenation of:
 - The domain separation string "mc-memo-mac"
 - The 32-byte public key of the transaction output to which this memo is attached
 - The memo type bytes